Last Updated on: 3rd September 2023, 02:48 pm

 Making Lights Safe for Hermit Crabs

-- Keep light wattage as low as possible.
+- Keep light wattage low.

 Hermit crabs have a complex relationship with light.
-The simplest way to judge the illumination needs of your pets is to imagine they are still living in the wild.
+The simplest way to judge the illumination needs of hermit crabs is to imagine they’re still living in the wild.

 In their natural habitat, hermit crabs rely on natural light patterns.
 So, replicate them to keep captive hermit crabs happy, strong, and healthy.